 From its founding interest in pharmacology ECNP has expanded its remit to encompass interventions across the range of applied and clinical neuroscience.
 As the College enters its fourth decade it will be focused more than ever on connecting the steadily proliferating fields of brain research and bringing them to bear on the challenges of human illness.

 The need to do so arguably gets constantly greater.
 For disorders of the brain, public research funding significantly lags behind the public health need, and private-sector funding is being comprehensively reconfigured.
 European researchers are increasingly thrown back on their own resources.
 Meanwhile, in one form or another, disorders of the brain now affect one out of three Europeans.
 Our work with the European Brain Council has helped raise awareness of the challenge in Brussels.

 This environment makes the College’s mission vitally relevant.
 ECNP’s role as a hub connecting laboratory discoveries with clinical applications is served with such focus by no other organisation in Europe.
-Collaboration at a European level is vital to harness scare expertise, increase patient participation in research, and bring together centres of excellence in joint projects.
+Collaboration at a European level is vital to harness scarce expertise, increase patient participation in research, and bring together centres of excellence in bold new joint endeavours.
 To have a European-wide body stimulating and co-ordinating this co-operation is becoming more important than ever.

-Thirty years is not a long time in which to apply any basic science advances to medical practice.
-ECNP looks forwards keenly to the excitement of seeing the recent decades of brain research translated into enduring patient benefit.
+The body’s most complicated organ does not reveal its secrets easily, and the journey from basic science advances to medical practice is a difficult and complex one.
+The value of the gains though more than match the scale of the challenge.
+ECNP looks forward keenly to the excitement of seeing the recent decades of brain research translated into enduring patient benefit.